 So, what’s the difference between weather and climate?
 Climate is the term used to describe weather patterns over a prolonged period of time.
 Weather describes conditions in the atmosphere over a short period of time and can vary daily, weekly, and seasonally.

 Like the weather, our climate is changing all the time.
 Some changes occur naturally as part of global climate cycles, while other changes may be the result of human activity.

 Much in our lives depends on Earth’s climate and the resulting weather patterns can bring about amazing and even troubling changes on our planet.
 Droughts, avalanches, blizzards, the polar vortex, bomb cyclones, tornados, flooding, lightning, and even calm sunny days all can provide moments of jaw-dropping wonder or awe-inspiring beauty, though they can sometimes be destructive and dangerous as well.

-In honor of Earth Day, AcuRite is doing its part on the weather monitoring front by helping to educate kids about weather through school events and the broader community through partnerships with local organizations from fire departments to zoos.
+In honor of Earth Day, AcuRite is doing its part on the weather monitoring front by helping to educate kids about weather through school events and the broader community through partnerships with local organizations, from fire departments to zoos.
 AcuRite also invites you to do your part by monitoring and tracking weather patterns in your area.
 By studying the weather, you will learn more about what drives fluctuations in our climate and be better able to predict changes to climate and weather patterns in your region over the long term.
-You can do this at home with your own weather monitoring device like the AcuRite Atlas or look to trusted global meteorological sources like NOAA’s (National Oceanic and Atmospheric Administration) National Centers for Environmental Information.
+You can do this at home with your own weather monitoring device like the AcuRite Atlas® to track your current and historical weather conditions through My AcuRite®.